How to lead a team? Motivate your employees to be their best.

 Did you start your business with the dream of being a brilliant leader?
 If you said no, you’re not alone.
 Most businesses are born out of a passion for a product or service.
 The masterminds behind them weren’t necessarily looking to become leaders.

-But if you have a thriving business that is on the ascent, with one or more employees, that’s exactly what you are: A leader.
+But if you have a thriving business that is on the ascent and have hired one or more employees, that’s exactly what you are: A leader.
 And it’s your responsibility to set the tone and create a workplace where your team and your business can succeed and grow.

 1. Work on Your Leadership Skills

-If you’re lucky enough to attract great employees who are willing to learn and grow, you owe it to them to do the same, as a leader.
+If you’re lucky enough to attract great employees who are willing to learn and grow, you owe it to them as their team leader to do the same.
 Among some of the qualities of great leaders is the ability to: